Is a heat pump suitable for me?

 What is a heat pump like in the home?

-- Heat pumps are floor mounted appliances like a fridge or fridge freezer.
-They come in different shapes and sizes and are typically housed in a utility room or outhouse
+- Ground source heat pumps are floor mounted appliances like a fridge or fridge freezer.
+They come in different shapes and sizes and are typically housed in a utility room or outhouse along with their controllers and any domestic hot water tanks and tanks for supplying your heating system.
+You will also need space outside for installation of the heat collector loop or borehole.
+Ground source heat pumps are typically the quietest heat pumps.

 - Many heat pump heating systems have been running smoothly for over 25 years.
 In general, the average life of a heat pump is in normal use between 15 and 20 years